Engee documentation

 Measurement output type - select the signal in the measurement port

-Charge in Coulombs (By default)
+Charge in Coulombs (By default) | SOC

-The parameter has two values:
+The parameters has two values:

-- the output receives values of chargeq
+• Charge in Coulombs - the output receives values of charge q in Coulombs.

 Dependencies

-This parameter is used if the Expose measurement port parameter is set to on
+This parameter is used if the Expose measurement port parameter is set to on.

 Dynamics